 With this reform, Switzerland implements the new international OEDC standard which was decided end of 2014 in the framework of the BEPS project (Base Erosion and Profit Shifting).
 Unjustified tax avoidance and profit shifting of multinational companies should be avoided by applying this standard.
 This standard also allows business locations to have the same conditions when it comes to tax bases.

 The EU has also decided in 2015 and 2016 rules to implement OECD standards.
 The EU wants to consciously play a leading role and in some instances even go beyond the standards.
 By taxing foreign-controlled companies, this can lead to a discrimination of third countries; a point that Switzerland has several times raised and criticized in regards to the EU and its member states.
 The implementation of the new EU measures in the member states (until 2018) has to prove that this discrimination can be eliminated.
 However, other EU tax projects that could have significant effects on Switzerland are also being monitored closely.
 These include, for example, the planned financial transaction tax, the common consolidated corporate tax base (CCCTB), the revision of the value added tax and work on the definition of what constitutes the effective level of taxation.

 The anti-fraud agreement of 2014 improves the collaboration between Switzerland and the European Union (EU) and its member states in regards to combatting smuggling as well as other crimes related to indirect taxation ( for example custom duties, value added taxes and excise duties).
-It has not come into force as Croatia hasn’t ratified yet, but it is being provisionally applied since 2009.
+It has not come into force as Ireland hasn’t ratified yet, but it is being provisionally applied by most of the member states since 2009.